North Melbourne Electrical Substation Development Plan

-The Intake Substation in North Melbourne is an essential piece of infrastructure that will power the Metro Tunnel’s twin nine-kilometre rail tunnels and the new Arden Station.
+The North Melbourne electrical substation is an essential piece of infrastructure that will power the Metro Tunnel’s twin nine-kilometre rail tunnels and the new Arden Station.

-The Development Plan includes site layout plans, and architectural, landscape and public realm plans for the built form of the Intake Substation.
+The Development Plan includes site layout plans, and architectural, landscape and public realm plans for the built form of the North Melbourne electrical substation.

 This plan demonstrates how the works will be delivered in accordance with the approved Environmental Performance Requirements as defined in the Metro Tunnel Environmental Management Framework and the approved Urban Design Strategy for the project.